aymendn/Flutter-Calculator/README.md

 This project is open for any kind of contribution.

-If you have noticed any bad practices or using things in the wrong way, please notify me via my email: [aymendnb@gmail.com](mailto:aymendnb@gmail.com?subject=Flutter%20calculator%20app)
+If you have noticed any bad practices or using things in the wrong way, please notify me via my email: <a href="mailto:aymendnb@gmail.com?subject=Flutter%20calculator%20app" target="_blank">aymendnb@gmail.com</a>.